jddf/spec/draft-ucarion-jddf-xx.md

-The syntax of JDDF is defined in {{syntax}}. {{semantics}} describes the semantics of JDDF; this includes determining whether some data satisfies a schema and what errors should be produced when the data is unsatisfactory.
-{{comparison-with-cddl}} presents various JDDF schemas and their CDDL equivalents.
+The syntax of JDDF is defined in {{syntax}}. {{semantics}} describes the semantics of JDDF; this includes determining whether some data satisfies a schema and what error indicators should be produced when the data is unsatisfactory. {{other-considerations}} discusses why certain features are omitted from JDDF. {{comparison-with-cddl}} presents various JDDF schemas and their CDDL equivalents.

 ## Terminology